Published December 9, 2025 · Last Updated: December 9, 2025

 I discovered this when: I picked this up from a restaurant chef we interviewed for the BBQ party planner, and it saved my griddle surface after a summer of smashburgers.

-Which grill style gives the best flavor in 2025?
+Which grill style should you buy for the best flavor in 2026?

-Quick Answer: Charcoal and pellet grills deliver the most smoke complexity in our current testing.
+Quick Answer: Charcoal and pellet grills deliver the most smoke complexity in our 2026 testing.
+For authentic wood-fired flavor, choose charcoal or pellet grills over gas.

-Charcoal provides classic fire-kissed notes, while today’s pellet grills, such as the Traeger Ironwood XL, layer flavor with minimal babysitting.
+Charcoal provides classic fire-kissed notes, while today's pellet grills, such as the Traeger Ironwood XL, layer flavor with minimal babysitting.
 Gas grills can mimic smoke with accessory boxes but rely on burners for direct heat rather than wood combustion.
+If you're planning to complement your grilling setup with outdoor dining, our patio furniture guide covers seating and tables that pair perfectly with grilling areas.
 For more context, read our outdoor dining checklist and severe weather prep guide.

 How do I choose the right grill size for my family?